A couple of my interlocutors have taken me to task on two accounts:

 Way back when, almost three years ago, I listed eleven capabilities that I believe a country’s national security and defence system needs.
 The sections which follow aim to put a little more meat on those bones.

 I’m going to use “about” a lot.
-There is a field called RAM-D engineering which analyzes reliability, availability, maintainability and durability to tell us with some precision that if, for example, we need two aircraft in the air, two more parked, fuelled and armed at the end of the runway and two more waiting in the hanger then we need, perhaps, 18 aircraft in the squadron and two hangers and 39 pilots and 120 specially trained ground crew and, and, and … Now, experience has already taught us that, but RAM-D engineering lets us increase the confidence we have in our numbers.
+There is a field called RAM-D engineering which analyzes Reliability, Availability, Maintainability and Durability of a weapon system (say, a ship, or a tank or an aircraft) to tell us with some precision that if, for example, we need two aircraft in the air, two more parked, fuelled and armed at the end of the runway and two more waiting in the hanger then we need, perhaps, 18 aircraft in the squadron and two hangers and 39 pilots and 120 specially trained ground crew and, and, and … Now, experience has already taught us that, but RAM-D engineering lets us increase the confidence we have in our numbers.
 Maybe one of my readers is an engineer who really understands RAM-D; I’m not so I will use approximations and guesstimates.

 The main purpose of a navy is to project the nation’s power.
 It does it better than armies and air forces.
 Ships can travel the globe and stay ‘on station’ for prolonged periods.
 Power projection can be friendly, such as when from January to late April 2018, HMC Ships Kingston and Summerside deployed to West Africa and, now, when HMCS Calgary has deployed to the Asia-Pacific region beginning in the end of July on a “show the flag” mission that will last until December.
 Canada, not just the Navy, uses these missions to strengthen relations with civil and military leaders and with the people of various regions.
 Power projection can also be threatening to potential foes …